d-plaindoux/magnet/README.md

 ## Introduction

-Magnet is a simple library dedicated to actor execution enabling actor registration and binding thanks to a coordinator component.
+Magnet is a simple library dedicated to aynchronous and distributed execution based on actor management thanks to a coordinator component.

 ### Hello World!